PortsMaster/PortMaster-New/ports/imagestriker/README.md

 ## Notes

 Thanks to Terarin for developing this game and offering it for free.
-Check it on [Steam](https://store.steampowered.com/app/1180790/ImageStriker/).
+Get it on [Steam](https://store.steampowered.com/app/1180790/ImageStriker/).

 ## Controls